bhuvan-raj/Terraform-Zero-to-Hero/Terraform Multi-Provider/README.md

-# Multi-Provider Setup in Terraform – In-Depth Notes
+# Multi-Provider Setup in Terraform

 ## 1. What is a Multi-Provider Setup?